Jury trial: Singapore

-Singapore fully abolished the jury system in 1969, though jury trials for non-capital offenses had already been abolished a decade earlier.
-Prime Minister Lee Kuan Yew, a former trial lawyer, explained why he supported the policy to the BBC and in his memoirs, saying, "I had no faith in a system that allowed the superstition, ignorance, biases, and prejudices of seven jurymen to determine guilt or innocence."
+Singapore fully abolished the jury system in 1969, building upon a 1959 decision to remove jury trials for non-capital offenses.
+Prime Minister Lee Kuan Yew, a former trial lawyer, frequently articulated his distrust of the system, stating, "I had no faith in a system that allowed the superstition, ignorance, biases, and prejudices of seven jurymen to determine guilt or innocence."
+He maintained that in a multicultural society, it was dangerously easy for defense lawyers to sway juries by appealing to their latent racial or religious biases rather than the evidence at hand.

+Lee's skepticism was rooted in his early legal career, during which he successfully defended four clients accused of murdering a British Royal Air Force officer and his family.
+He recounted in his memoirs how he "worked on the weaknesses of the jury—their biases, their prejudices, their reluctance really to find four Muslims guilty of killing in cold blood."
+Although he secured an acquittal, he noted that the judge was "thoroughly disgusted" by the verdict.
+Lee admitted that he felt "quite sick" afterward, realizing that while he had fulfilled his professional duty, he had facilitated a "profound miscarriage of justice", convincing him the jury system was "incongruous with the requirements of a fair and effective judiciary."

 South Korea

 Korean citizen participation trial was introduced to criminal cases by Civil Participation in Criminal Trials Act in 2008.
 In the citizen participation trial, citizens can participate as jurors in order that democratic legitimacy and trust can be enhanced.
 Citizen participation trial means a criminal trial that citizens participate as jurors or prospective jurors.
-Citizens who are selected as jurors are given an opportunity to participate in the trial by delivering a verdict on the defendant’s guilt or innocence and discussing about the appropriate punishment to be imposed for a defendant who has been found guilty.
+Citizens who are selected as jurors are given an opportunity to participate in the trial by delivering a verdict on the defendant's guilt or innocence and discussing about the appropriate punishment to be imposed for a defendant who has been found guilty.
 A citizen participation trial is conducted only when the defendant requests it.
 Even if the defendant applies for a citizen participation trial, the court may, at its discretion, exclude the case from such a proceeding if it deems the trial inappropriate.